-The Ohio University School of Nursing seeks Group I tenure track faculty candidates with a commitment to working effectively with student, faculty and staff in Ohio University graduate-level and/or undergraduate-level nursing programs.
-There are currently multiple positions open for Group I appointments.
+The Ohio University School of Nursing seeks tenure track faculty candidates with a commitment to working effectively with students, faculty and staff in Ohio University graduate-level and/or undergraduate-level nursing programs.
+There are currently multiple positions open for tenure track appointments.
 Faculty rank (Assistant or Associate) will be determined based on the successful candidate’s level of experience and record of research.
 The School is open to an 11 month or a 9 month appointment based on candidate availability.

 Candidates will be expected to have/gain expertise with both face-to-face and online teaching delivery methods.
 These positions require on-campus commitments and successful candidates are not remote or online only faculty.
 These positions will coordinate and have oversight of student experiences and develop and deliver course content in alignment with core competencies and accreditation standards.